south-bend-code-works/intro-to-web-dev/lessons/module1/pp-quidditch.md

 <script>
 ```

-HTML Code to modify
+Modify our HTML Code:
-* add the onclick handler to the quaffle div.
+* Add an onclick handler to the quaffle div.
 It should call the scoreQuaffle() function.

 <div class="hint">Hover for hint</div>